Title

 Republic Act No. 9396 redefines the term "veteran" in the Philippines, expanding its scope to include individuals who served in various conflicts and those who served in the Armed Forces of the Philippines for a certain period, while ensuring consistency in the legal framework and implementation through the Department of National Defense.

-Yes, Section 2 of RA 9396 states that the Act applies to those persons who are going to enter military service after its effectivity.
+It states that the Act applies to those persons who are going to enter the military service after its effectivity.

-All laws, rules, regulations, orders, circulars, and memoranda inconsistent with RA 9396 are repealed or modified accordingly as per Section 4 of the Act.
+It provides a repealing clause: all laws, rules, regulations, orders, circulars and memoranda inconsistent with the Act are repealed or modified accordingly.

 Analyze Cases Smarter, Faster